e-ago/bitcracker/README.md

 | OpenCL   | AMDM   | 32  | 64 | 524.288            | 241           | 505 MH/s   |
 | OpenCL   | GFTX   | 8   | 24 | 196.608            | 884           | 1.853 MH/s |

 ## John The Ripper

 We released the OpenCL version as a format of John The Ripper (bleeding jumbo):
 * Wiki page: http://openwall.info/wiki/john/OpenCL-BitLocker <br />
 * JtR source code: https://github.com/magnumripper/JohnTheRipper

-## Next Release

-In the next relese:
-- New attack mode to the recovery key
-- The maximum password length will be dynamic

 ## References, credits and contacts